 What Will You Study?

 As a CJ major, you will take courses that are designed to provide you with a well-rounded understanding of criminal justice theory, policy, and practice.
-Students may also pursue courses within our four areas of focus.
-For instance, students interested in the Homeland Security and Terrorism area of focus may take classes in Counter-terrorism, Emergency Response Management, and Human Trafficking.
+Students may also pursue courses within our four concentrations.
+For instance, students interested in the Homeland Security and Terrorism concentration may take classes in Counter-terrorism, Emergency Response Management, and Human Trafficking.
 Additionally, all CJ students have the opportunity to apply what they learned in relevant internships.

 This major provides excellent preparation for careers in law enforcement, corrections, probation and parole, security, court administration, social services, private security, or working with victims of crime.